The Safest and Most Dangerous Places in Miami County, OH: Crime Maps and Statistics

 Is Miami County, OH Safe?

-The A grade indicates that the rate of crime is much lower than that of the average US county.
-Miami County ranks in the 91st percentile for safety, meaning it is safer than 91% of counties but less safe than 9%.
-This analysis applies only to Miami County's official city boundaries.
+The A overall grade blends the violent, property, and other grades shown above into one measure, set against the average US county, where Miami County's combined rate is much lower than the norm.
+Miami County sits in the 91st percentile, ahead of 91% of counties and behind 9%.
+The grade covers only Miami County's official city boundaries.
 See the table below for nearby counties.

-The crime rate in Miami County is 17.43 per 1,000 residents in the typical year.
-Miami County Residents generally consider the south part of the county to be the safest.
-Your chance of being a victim of crime in Miami County varies by area - ranging from 1 in 35 in the north areas to 1 in 91 in the south.
+The overall crime rate in Miami County is 17.43 per 1,000 residents in a typical year.
+Residents generally consider the south part of the county the safest.
+Your chance of being a victim ranges from 1 in 35 in the north areas to 1 in 91 in the south.

-When looking at total crime counts (rather than per capita rates), the north parts of Miami County, OH see the most incidents - about 406 per year.
-In contrast, the northeast part of the county has the fewest, with approximately 73 crimes annually.
+Counting total incidents instead of per-capita rates, the north parts of Miami County, OH report the most crime, about 406 cases per year.
+The northeast part reports the fewest, around 73 per year.

 The Cost of Crime™ in Miami County, OH

-The total projected cost of crime in Miami County for 2025 is $31,825,116.
-This translates to approximately $278 per resident and $695 per household.
-On average, crime-related costs account for 0.7% of the median household income in Miami County.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Miami County for 2025 is $31,825,116, about $278 per resident and $695 per household.
+That equals 0.7% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 57.8%